 query-replace-regexp (depending on search mode) with the

 current search string used as the string to replace.
 A negative

 isearch-complete, which attempts to complete the search string

-using the search ring as a list
+using the search ring (the previous search strings you used) as a list

 of completion alternatives.
 See Completion.
 In many operating

 systems, the M-TAB key sequence is captured by the window

 manager; you then need to rebind